Advice on laying concrete

 Larger concrete laying projects will require a precise estimate of the amount of concrete needed, groundworks preparation, wooden frames to hold the wet concrete in place and laying and tamping equipment to smooth and flatten the surface.

-Ready-mix concrete delivered by lorry is a popular choice for larger projects as it is relatively straightforward and saves the task of mixing the concrete yourself.
+Ready-mix concrete delivered by a lorry is a popular choice for larger projects as it is relatively straightforward and saves the task of mixing the concrete yourself.
 It does, however, require careful planning to ensure the lorry has good access to the site and that the amount ordered is correct for the job in hand.

-It is important to work out exactly how many cubic metres of concrete will be needed to finish the job.
+It is essential to work out exactly how many cubic metres of concrete will be needed to finish the job.
 This will depend not only on the area to be covered but on the depth of laid concrete as well.